Five signs it is time to move on, when not to switch, and a practical migration playbook for making the transition without disrupting your fund.

 Switching your fund administrator is disruptive.
 It takes time, costs money, and requires careful coordination with your investors.
 Nobody does it for fun.
-But staying with the wrong administrator is more expensive in the long run — measured in reporting delays, compliance risks, LP dissatisfaction, and the opportunity cost of operational dysfunction.
+But staying with the wrong administrator costs more: reporting delays, compliance risks, LP dissatisfaction, and operational problems that get worse each quarter.

-Here is how to know when it is time to move, when it is not, and how to execute the transition without breaking anything.
+Here is how to know when to move, when not to, and how to make the transition without breaking anything.

 1. Your reporting is consistently late or inaccurate.
-If your quarterly financial statements arrive weeks after they should, or if you regularly find errors that need correcting, this is a fundamental failure.
-Your LPs notice, and it erodes their confidence in your operation.
+If your quarterly financial statements arrive weeks late, or if you regularly find errors that need correcting, this is a fundamental failure.
+Your LPs notice, and it damages their confidence in your operation.
 One bad quarter is a mistake.
 A pattern is a structural problem.

 2. Response times have degraded.
-When you send an email to your fund administrator and wait days for a response — or never receive one at all — the relationship is broken.
+When you send an email to your fund administrator and wait days for a response, or never receive one at all, the relationship is broken.
 You should be able to reach your team promptly.
-If the administrator has grown faster than their capacity, or if they have reassigned your account to a junior team, you are experiencing a service quality problem that will not fix itself.
+If the administrator has grown faster than their capacity, or if they have reassigned your account to a junior team, you have a service quality problem that will not fix itself.

 3. The technology is outdated.
 If your administrator still sends reports as email attachments, uses paper-based investor onboarding, or cannot provide a real-time view of your fund's financial position, they are operating with tools from a previous era.
 Your LPs expect better.
 Your competitors' LPs are getting better.
 Technology gaps compound over time.

 5. They cannot scale with you.
 You launched your first fund and the administrator was fine.
 Now you are raising Fund II, adding a feeder structure, expanding into a new jurisdiction.
-If your administrator cannot support this growth — because they lack multi-jurisdiction capability, or because their systems cannot handle additional vehicles — you are going to outgrow them.
+If your administrator cannot support this growth because they lack multi-jurisdiction capability, or because their systems cannot handle additional vehicles, you will outgrow them.
 Better to move proactively than be forced to migrate mid-fundraise.

 When NOT to switch